 A Bachelor of Science in Outdoor Leadership prepares students for work within recreational, educational, developmental and therapeutic agencies.
 Graduates become outdoor leaders prepared to provide effective and environmentally sound outdoor education programs.

 Having experiences in nature is foundational to the program, and students regularly spend time in the field whitewater kayaking and canoeing, rock climbing, rafting, backpacking, caving and completing challenge courses.
 Having these varied skills—and specializing in a few of them—make YHC outdoor leadership majors excellent candidates to complete work experiences during their studies.

-Jeremy Mabe of Marietta, Ga., worked as adventure director and Melissa LeViner of Woodstock, Ga.,worked as acounselor at Camp Toccoa in Toccoa, Ga., This camp is located in the foothills of the Blue Ridge Mountains and offers a traditional overnight camping program and day camp program each summer as well as several adventure-based specialty camps, a horseback camp and counselor-in-training program.
+This camp is located in the foothills of the Blue Ridge Mountains and offers a traditional overnight camping program and day camp program each summer as well as several adventure-based specialty camps, a horseback camp and counselor-in-training program.

 Wrangler - SK Horses in Estes Park, Colo.